syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/data-labels.md

-## Customizing specific point
+## Customizing specific label

-Specific label can be customized by using [`TextRender`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3D.html#Syncfusion_EJ2_Charts_Chart3D_TextRender) event.
-The `TextRender` event allows you to change the text for the point.
+A specific label can be customized by using the [`TextRender`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3D.html#Syncfusion_EJ2_Charts_Chart3D_TextRender) event.
+The `TextRender` event allows you to change the label text for the point.

 {% if page.publishingplatform == "aspnet-core" %}